melanovis/lunar-mass-driver-to-geocentric-v1/README.md

 </p>

 This is code is of poor quality, I am not a good programmer, please forgive me.
+No LLM-derived code is used in this work.